jbearce/new-site/CONTRIBUTING.md

 ### `gulp watch`

 This task simply runs `gulp` every time a change is made in `./src`.
-If you followed the [Advanced setup instructions](#advanced), you can also use the flag `--sync` in order to automatically refresh the page every time a change is detected.
+If you followed the [Advanced setup instructions](#advanced), you may also use the flag `--sync` in order to automatically refresh the page every time a change is detected (i.e. `gulp watch --sync`).

 ### `gulp ftp`